Zilliqa/dev-portal-old/docs/exchange-account-management.md

 ---
-id: seed-node
+id: exchange-account-management
-title: Running as Seed Node
-sidebar_label: Seed Nodes
+title: Account Management
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.